-The functions of the Audit Committee, and its procedures and rules of organization and operation, are set out in article 13 of the Board of Directors Regulations, and in the Audit Committee Regulations approved by the Board of Directors in March 2021.
+The functions of the Audit Committee, and its procedures and rules of organization and operation, are set out in article 13 of the Board of Directors Regulations, and in the Audit Committee Regulations.
 In this regard, the duties assigned to this Committee correspond mainly to those established by law and duties deriving from good governance recommendations and the Audit Committee Technical Guide.
 Certain additional duties are included in article 10 of the Audit Committee Regulations, principally with regard to compliance.

-The most relevant activities carried out by this Committee in 2021 are detailed in the annual report on the activities of the Audit Committee for 2020, available at www.fluidra.com.
+The most relevant activities carried out by this Committee in 2023 are detailed in the annual report on the activities of the Audit Committee for 2023, available at www.fluidra.com.